zkCollective/zk-Harness/tutorials/logs/README.md

 * framework: the name of the framework (e.g., gnark)
 * category: the category of the benchmark (i.e., arithmetic)
+* curve: the curve of which field we use
 * field: the benchmarked field (base or scalar)
-* curve: the curve of which field we use
 * operation: the operation performed (add, sub, mul, inv, exp)
-* Input: file path of the input used
+* input: file path of the input used
 * ram: memory consumed in bytes
 * time: elapsed time in nanoseconds
 * nbPhysicalCores: number of physical cores used